 Catwoman is a playable character in the game, voiced by Laura Bailey.
-She can be played in her new 52 costume, her pre-new 52 costume and the 1966 versión.
+She can be played in her new 52 costume, her pre-new 52 costume, 1966 costume, and The Dark Knight Rises costume.

 Catwoman has been the subject of countless toys, dolls, and statues by numerous companies.

 This statue is based off the Batman Arkham Knight video game; It costs $949.
 Here is the description by Sideshow: "